rohanadepu/FLVision/README.md

 * Then run python3 ./HFL-DNN-GAN-IDS/SetUp_Scripts/AERPAW_node_Setup.py

+* use the cmd pip install tensorflow_addons seaborn

 * Download the Default Dataset CICIOT2023 from https://www.unb.ca/cic/datasets/iotdataset-2023.html

 * Upload the Compressed Dataset into $HOME/datasets/ (I would use filezilla) and then unzip the files into $HOME/datasets/CICIOT2023 with: unzip ./CICIoT2023.zip -d ./CICIOT2023